A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Version A and Version B of the intervention did not differ significantly on posttest ego stage score (p = .646), nor within the E5 sub-group (p = .487) or across all six teaching sections (p = .745).
 The additional weekly journaling requirement that distinguished Version B did not produce a detectable incremental effect on ego stage development.

-Webinar participation, measured as the number of synchronous sessions attended, correlated with posttest score for E6 subjects, r(35) = .28, p = .045 (one-tailed), but not for E5 subjects, r(20) = .31, p = .092 (one-tailed).
-Subjects who reported greater course difficulty demonstrated higher posttest ego stage scores, r(57) = .22, p = .042 (one-tailed, controlling for pretest score) — a pattern consistent with the Manners and Durkin (2000) prediction that structural disequilibration mediates ego stage transition.
+Webinar participation, measured as the number of synchronous sessions attended, correlated with posttest score for subjects who pre-tested at E6, r(35) = .28, p = .045 (one-tailed), but not for subjects who pre-tested at E5, r(20) = .31, p = .092 (one-tailed).
+Subjects who reported greater course difficulty demonstrated higher posttest ego stage scores, r(57) = .22, p = .042 (one-tailed, controlling for pretest score) — the empirical signature of structural disequilibration as a developmental mechanism, consistent with the Manners and Durkin (2000) prediction that such disequilibration mediates ego stage transition.

 Discussion

-The present study produced three findings relevant to the adult ego development intervention literature.
+The present study produced four findings relevant to the adult ego development intervention literature.
 First, a 16-week online academic course, designed in accordance with the Manners and Durkin (2000) framework, produced ego stage growth among intervention subjects significantly greater than that observed in a matched control group drawn from the same institution.
 Second, significant growth was observed at both the E5 and E6 pretest stages, including movement toward E7 among E6 participants.
-Third, the effects were obtained in a sample that had not self-selected into a personal-growth or leadership-development program but had enrolled in a conventionally framed academic course.
+Third, the effects were obtained in a sample that had not self-selected into a personal growth or leadership-development program but had enrolled in a conventionally framed academic course.
+Fourth, these effects were obtained through a delivery format suited to scale — open-enrollment, fully asynchronous, and unconstrained by geography or cohort size — addressing a gap in scalable intervention formats first noted by Manners and Durkin (2000) and renewed by Vincent et al. (2015).

 Replication and Extension of Manners et al. (2004)

 The E5 results replicate the central finding of Manners et al. (2004) in a substantially different delivery context.
-Whereas Manners and colleagues employed ten weekly face-to-face sessions in a program advertised as relationship-skills training, the present intervention used asynchronous online instruction, weekly synchronous webinars, and a conventional academic framing.
+Whereas Manners and colleagues employed ten weekly face-to-face sessions in a program advertised as relationship-skills training, the present intervention used asynchronous online instruction, and a conventional academic framing.
 The 76% E5-to-E6 transition rate observed in the intervention group is comparable to the transition rate Manners et al. reported (16 of 21 E5 participants advancing), despite the substantial differences in delivery medium, sample composition, and ostensible purpose.
-This pattern suggests that the four conditions of the Manners and Durkin (2000) framework are not dependent on physical co-presence, as had previously been assumed by Vincent, Denson, and Ward (2015) and others.
+This pattern suggests that the four conditions of the Manners and Durkin (2000) framework are not dependent on physical co-presence, as had previously been suggested by Vincent et al. (2015) and others.

 Extension of Vincent et al. (2015)